clearlinux/swupd-client/docs/swupd.1.rst

         Do not perform an update, instead download all resources needed to perform the update, and exit.

+    - `-m, --migrate`

+        Perform an update to the local user mix content, enabling swupd to use content from both upstream, and the local system.

 ``verify``

     Perform system software installation verification.
 The program will